MCP Database Server MCP Server

 Environment Variables

-DB_TYPEDatabase type (postgres, mysql, sqlite, redis, mongodb, ldap)
+DB_TYPEDatabase type (postgres, mysql, sqlite, redis, mongodb, or ldap)

 POSTGRES_CONNECTION_STRINGConnection string for PostgreSQL